jiayihan2020/SleepDiaryCleaner/README.md

 ### Caveat

 When exporting to CSV, SleepDiaryCleaner will attempt to call upon SleepAnnotate Cleaning.R .
 Ensure that the said R script is located in the same directory as the SleepDiaryCleaner python script.
 Note that this feature is only tested on Windows.
-If you encounter any errors when SleepDiaryCleaner attempts to call upon the RScript.exe/RScript file, you will either have to edit the filepath that points to RScript in the Sleep_diary_main.py file, or run the SleepAnnotate Cleaning.R manually using RStudio.
+If you encounter any errors when SleepDiaryCleaner attempts to call upon SleepAnnotate Cleaning.R, you will either have to edit the filepath that points to RScript.exe/RScript located in the Sleep_diary_main.py file, or run the SleepAnnotate Cleaning.R manually using RStudio.